Wisconsin OWI/DUI defense

 1st-Offense OWI (DUI) in Wisconsin: What You Face and How We Fight It

-A first-offense OWI in Wisconsin is not a criminal charge.
-It is a civil forfeiture, and Wisconsin is the only state that treats it that way.
+A standard first-offense OWI in Wisconsin is a civil forfeiture, not a criminal charge.
 "Civil" does not mean harmless.
-You face a 6–9 month license revocation, a $150–$300 forfeiture plus the $535 statutory OWI surcharge and court costs, a mandatory alcohol assessment, and a permanent entry in your DOT driving record that counts toward future OWI charges under §343.307.
+You face a 6-9 month license revocation, a $150-$300 forfeiture plus the $535 statutory OWI surcharge and court costs, a mandatory alcohol assessment, and a DOT record entry that counts toward future OWI charges under §343.307.

 Cafferty & Scheidegger OWI/DUI defense attorneys serving southeast Wisconsin